Meteorych/LOIS/README.md

 # LOIS, lab number 1
-This program checks input string and tells user if it is KNF or not.
+This program checks input string and tells user if it is CNF or not.